Graphic Design: 5 Simple Principles of Perception

-While Nalden also grouped by similarity, this site relies mostly upon proximity to relate the nav elements to one another.
+While Nalden also grouped by similarity, this site relies mostly on proximity to relate the nav elements to one another.

 Be Bamboo uses photos placed in proximity to one another to construct a single nav bar out of dissimilar lamps.

-Segalwines uses a surrealist trick called “an arranged marriage” to unify the logo font with the image.
-Basically an arranged marriage is a forced grouping of two or more objects – usually two – into a visual union.
+Segal Wines uses a surrealist trick called “an arranged marriage” to unify the logo font with the image.
+Basically, an arranged marriage is a forced grouping of two or more objects into a visual union.
 The mind of the viewer is forced to draw a conclusion as to why the two objects are together.
-The reason why this visual trick works so well is because the designer invites the enquiry of the viewer and engages their imagination in a subliminal way.
+The reason why this visual trick works so well is that the designer invites the inquiry of the viewer and engages their imagination in a subliminal way.
 The viewer is intrigued and will stay longer on the image, trying to find a rationale for the relationship.

 4-3 Pisa tower illusion.jpg